 - Clear out all edible food.
 Never leave any food stored in your RV, even if it is sealed.
-The smell can draw animals in.
+The smell can draw in animals.

 - Repair any broken seals around doors and windows to prevent rodents from entering.

-You also should check the underside of the RV to seal any cracks or holes leading up into the main living area.
-If your RV is a motorhome, make sure the engine area (which is exposed to the outside) is completely sealed off from the interior of the vehicle.
+You should also check the RV’s underside to seal any cracks or holes leading up into the main living area.
+If your RV is a motorhome, ensure the engine area (which is exposed to the outside) is completely sealed off from the vehicle’s interior.
 Clean out the AC filter and cover any roof vents.

 Protect the Exterior

-The exterior of your motorhome is tougher than your interior, but if it sits for a very long time, it will also start to show signs of weather wear.
-The best thing to do for your motorhome is to wash it thoroughly from the top down and then to give it a wax to help protect the finish.
+The exterior of your motorhome is tougher than your interior, but if it sits for a long time, it will show signs of weather wear.
+The best thing to do for your motorhome is to wash it thoroughly from the top down and then give it a wax to help protect the finish.

 When washing, be thorough.
 It’s a big job, but clearing dirt and debris from the small cracks and crevices will help to prepare for the wax coat and leave no area of the exterior unprotected.
-Check exterior rivets, seams and window seals to make sure that water won’t leak inside and cause moisture trouble.
+Check exterior rivets, seams, and window seals to ensure that water won’t leak inside and cause moisture trouble.

 You’ll also want to repair simple things like paint or glass chips.
-Over time, the exposure to UV light, temperature changes and rain will make these small chips turn into rust spots or cracks in the window glass.
+Over time, exposure to UV light, temperature changes, and rain will turn these small chips into rust spots or cracks in the window glass.

 At Sentry Mini-Storage, our outdoor RV storage space is large enough to accommodate all sizes of vehicles.
 We monitor storage facilities through video surveillance and restrict access to the property and your belongings by maintaining gates that require a unique access code!